gfaruk02/course-registration/README.md

 Questions : 2.
 Discuss how you managed the state in your assignment project.

  Answer 2: Using Local state i managed the state in my assignment project for building dynamic and interactive user interfaces.
  1. Component State(useState Hook) : Components car have local state using the "useState" hook. it's manage data in one or another component.
 Local state working for show or hide a modal component or to track values for a form component.
+My using state as like
+    1. const [allCourse, setAllCourse] = useState([])
+    2. const [selectedCard, setSelectCard] = useState([])
+    3. const [totalCredit, setTotalCredit] = useState(0);
+    4. const [remaining, setRemaining] = useState(0);
+    5. const [totalCost, setTotalCOst] = useState(0);

+    It returns an array with two values: the current state and a function to update it.
+The Hook takes an initial state value as an argument and returns an updated state value whenever the setter function is called. for example:
+    const [totalCredit, setTotalCredit] = useState(0);
+    Here, the initialValue (useState(0)) is the value my want to start with, and state (totalCredit) is the current state value that can be used in your component.
+The setState (setTotalCredit) function can be used to update the state, triggering a re-render of your component.

  2. Props: I can pass data from a parent component to a child component using props.
 This is a simple way to share data and manage state at a higher level in component hierarchy.